A black female-owned company was flooded with hate speech and 1-star reviews after it was featured in a Target commercial - KTVZ

 The ad showcases The Honey Pot Company and has been running since early February, but it got thousands of one- and two-star reviews over the weekend from people complaining it was racist.

-In the commercial, founder and CEO Beatrice Dixon says, “The reason that is important for The Honey Pot to do well is so the next black girl that comes up with a great idea — she can have a better opportunity.”
+In the commercial, founder and CEO Beatrice Dixon says, “The reason why it’s so important for The Honey Pot to do well is so the next black girl that comes up with a great idea — she can have a better opportunity.”

 A spokesman for the review site Trustpilot told CNN it got almost 18,000 reviews between Sunday night and Monday morning.
 Many of the posts were blocked by artificial intelligence filters because they contained hate speech, but staff had to jump in to remove offensive comments that slipped through.